peterwwillis/palvella/DESIGN.md

 Triggers may communicate through a REST API built into this server.

+The trigger's purpose is to communicate to a Job (or other component) that it should run, or give it information it may want.

 ##### 1.1 Initial trigger
 When a trigger is triggered, it records itself in the Trigger MQ and exits.